RIAEvangelist/DigiNow-Bluetooth-Diagnostics-For-Zero-Motorcycles/README.md

 **Thank you again for your support!** Together we are enabling the Zero community to have more control over their own bikes!

-This document is online @
+[This document is online here](http://riaevangelist.github.io/DigiNow-Bluetooth-Diagnostics-For-Zero-Motorcycles/).
+It is maintained as a github repository so if you would like to be a part of the documentation effort please fell free to contribute!

 ----
 ## By using this product you agree to the following :